Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-The Benzene prices in Saudi Arabia experienced a rise of 33 USD per metric ton from the prior month's price, to 796 USD per metric ton.
-Such price movement in Saudi Arabia meant a rise of 4% on a monthly basis and a decrease of 2% on a yearly basis.
-On the other hand, in November 2018, the Benzene price in Brazil witnessed a decline of 10 USD per metric ton when compared against the previous month's price, to 757 USD per metric ton.
-The November 2018 price in Brazil is 3% higher than the price one year before.
+The prices of Benzene (South America) experienced a significant rise of 48 USD per metric ton from the prior month's price, to 563 USD per metric ton.
+Such price movement meant a rise of 9% on a monthly basis and a decrease of 32% on a yearly basis.

 About Benzene.
 Benzene (a.k.a.
 Benzol) is an essential organic compound classified within the aromatic hydrocarbon group.
 Specifically, it stands as the fundamental unit of these compounds, characterized by a singular aromatic ring structure.
 Benzene itself manifests as a colorless, volatile, and flammable liquid, exhibiting insolubility in water but solubility in a wide range of organic compounds.
 It is considered a thermally stable material but very chemically reactive, serving as a source for several chemical productions, mainly by reactions of substitution, oxidation, and addition.
 Its presence in nature is scarce, predominantly occurring as minute traces within crude oil and coal reserves.
 Historical accounts trace the isolation of benzene back to 1825, followed by the commencement of large-scale production in 1849, which experienced remarkable growth in the 1950s, driven by the escalating demand for polymers.
 Undoubtedly, benzene holds profound significance as a versatile and fundamental building block for a vast array of organic compounds, primarily of aromatic nature.